Buying real estate in Colombia?

 Which neighborhoods in Colombia have the strongest demand for long-term tenants?

-The neighborhoods with the strongest long-term rental demand in Colombia are Chico Norte and the Parque de la 93 area in Bogota for corporate tenants, Laureles and Envigado (Zuniga/La Frontera) in Medellin for families and professionals, and Granada in Cali for upper-middle-class local renters.
+The neighborhoods in Colombia with the strongest demand for long-term tenants in early 2026 are Chico Norte and the Parque de la 93 corridor in Bogota, Laureles in Medellin, Envigado's Zuniga and La Frontera sectors, and Granada in Cali.

-The tenant profiles driving demand differ by neighborhood:
+The tenant profiles driving demand are quite different depending on the neighborhood.

 Finally, please note that we provide a very granular rental analysis in our property pack about Colombia.